shanilevy/gradle-bintray-plugin/README.md

 # Overview

-The Gradle Bintray Plugin add the `bintrayUpload` task to your projects and allows you to publish artifacts to a repository on [bintray](https://bintray.com/).
-Artifacts can be uploaded from the specified configurations or (the newly supported) publications
+The Gradle Bintray Plugin allows you to publish artifacts to Bintray.

 [ ![Download](https://api.bintray.com/packages/jfrog/jfrog-jars/gradle-bintray-plugin/images/download.svg) ](https://bintray.com/jfrog/jfrog-jars/gradle-bintray-plugin/_latestVersion)

 # Getting Started Using the Plugin
-The following steps add the Gradle Bintray Plugin to your Gradle build script.
+Please follow the below steps to add the Gradle Bintray Plugin to your Gradle build script.

-#### Step 1: [Sign up](https://bintray.com/docs/usermanual/working/working_allaboutjoiningbintraysigningupandloggingin.html) and define user and key for [bintray](https://bintray.com/)
+#### Step 1: [Sign up](https://bintray.com/docs/usermanual/working/working_allaboutjoiningbintraysigningupandloggingin.html) and define user and key for [Bintray](https://bintray.com/)

-#### Step 2: Apply Bintray Plugin to your Gradle build script.
+#### Step 2: Apply the plugin to your Gradle build script.

-Depending on the version of Gradle you're running, there are different usage scenarios.
-Add one of the following snippets to your `build.gradle` file:
+To apply the plugin, please add one of the following snippets to your `build.gradle` file:

 ###### Gradle >= 2.1
 ```groovy